mfk99/java-calculator/README.md

 - Java 23.0.2

 Note: this project likely functions across multiple versions, but in case it doesn't, please use the versions specified above.
+If you want further information about the project's dependancies, run `mvn site` in the project directory.
+This will create the `target/site`-directory, where `index.html` contains further information about Maven dependancies.

 ## Instructions